timm/tested/README.md

 (i.e. a developer) write software that is used by other people
-(i.e. the stakeholders), those other people should be able to
-- verify that the built software is right,
-- validate that the right software is being built.
+(i.e. the stakeholders), those other people should be able to verify that the built software is right, and validate that the right software is being built.

 Such "stakeholder testing" is challenging since, often, stakeholders may not understand everything  about what goes on inside the code.
-Hence stakeholder testing  needs special kinds of tools:
-- one that helps helps
-   humans find the   best things or fix the worst things;
+Hence stakeholder testing  needs special kinds of tools that helps helps humans find the   best things or fix the worst things;
-- without
+without
   having to offer too much information on each thing.

 The central claim of TESTED is that these: